Our Board of Patrons

 A 13-year-old farm girl living a normal life in rural France, St Joan was was incited by apparitions of the archangel Michael, Saint Margaret, and Saint Catherine of Alexandria, to leave her family and present herself to the unanointed King of France, Charles VII, and to stir him into action to recover France from English domination during later portions of the Hundred Years’ War.
 Charles recovered from his shock at receiving such exhortations from an uninvited, uneducated 13-year-old girl, and sent her to Orléans at the head of his army.
 A swift series of victories under Joan’s guidance led to Charles’s consecration, and ultimately to the restoration of the French nation.
 Joan herself was captured by the British, condemned by in a biased, partisan Church trial, and burned at the stake while holding a cross.

 During her trial she repeatedly confounded her highly-educated accusers by the simple, inspired responses she made to complex theological questions intended to trap her and thereby cast doubt on the truth of her apparitions.
 “About Jesus Christ and the Church,” she said, “I simply know they’re just one thing, and we shouldn’t complicate the matter.”
-And “If I am not in the state of grace, may God put me there; and if I am, may God so keep me.”

 In 1456, an inquisitorial court authorized by Pope Callixtus III examined the trial, debunked the charges against her, pronounced her innocent, and declared her a martyr.

 Saint Joan of Arc, inspire us to action in the name of Christ.
 Pray for us!

 Patron for Unity